Chapter 11: The Lussa Part3

 “Listen, youth, let me tell you something about the adult world, the world you have decided to interact with.
 No one listens to kids.
 Kids are stupid.”

-Ammelia began to cry silently.
+Ammelia began to weep quietly.
 Alexandre ignored it.

-“There’s only one redeeming thing about a child.
+“There’s only one redeeming thing about the young.
 Do you know what it is Ammelia?”

 “What,” Ammelia murmured.

 “The library is not open at this hour.
-We will use the other book instead…the manuscript of sorts.
-Here it is.”
+Here.”
 She walked to the far overhead cupboard and opened it.
 One of the shelves, right above the cups, had been repurposed as a bookshelf.
 There were only four books on it.
 She took one, a black book, and flipped until she saw a memorized page number, and read aloud.

 “A curious combination of typical trickster motifs in the…er, his fondness for sly jobs and malicious pranks, his powers as a shape-shifter, his dual nature, half animal half divine, his exposure to all kinds of tortures and last – but not least – his approximation to the figure of a saviour.”
 She reflexively added the citation, “(Jung 255)”

 Ammelia’s crying became loud and violent, and she stood and ran no around the experimentation table no no and into Alexandre’s arms.
 Well...

 Alex closed her eyes and sighed.
 Being rather tall; four full cubits, or six imperial feet; Ammelia was able to take refuge in her neck.
 Her head felt gross and wet.